 Levels of glutathione can easily become depleted with the excessive body burden of toxins we face in the 21st Century.
 In addition, other factors such as the use of tobacco products, excessive alcohol consumption, UV radiation, and the aging process itself deplete our glutathione levels.

 In addition, certain individuals have genetic variants that hinder the production of enzymes necessary to produce and recycle glutathione in the body.
 At AustinMD, we have the ability to test for the genes involved in glutathione metabolism and well as your glutathione levels.

 When we are not able to produce enough glutathione to meet these increasing demands, our health and skin show the damaging effects.

-There are many ways to boost the production of glutathione such as eating sulfur-rich foods.
-A short list of these foods would include:
+There are many ways to boost production such as eating sulfur-rich foods.
+A shortlist of these foods would include: